-HAWAII

-Statute(s) and regulation(s) No.

-Does the state allow drug take-back programs by statute/regulation?
-N/A

-Program components N/A
+HAWAII Statute(s) and regulation(s) No. Does the state allow drug take-back programs by statute/regulation?
+N/A Program components N/A Miscellaneous provisions Haw.
+Rev. Stat.
+Ann. § 461-10.2 (West)(2019).
+No pharmacy may collect drugs for disposal unless the pharmacy adheres to federal and state drug laws.
+In addition, no pharmacy may collect drugs unless it is disposal only.

-Miscellaneous provisions N/A

 Recently proposed legislation H.B.
 386, 31st Legis.
 Sess.
 (Haw.
 2021)(Referred to the Consumer Protection and Commerce Committee).
 Requires drug manufacturers to establish and implement a drug take-back program for the purpose of collecting and disposing both prescription and non-prescription drugs.

 IDAHO

 Statute(s) and regulation(s) No.

 Does the state allow drug take-back programs by statute/regulation?
 N/A

 Program components N/A

 Miscellaneous provisions IDAHO CODE ANN. §§ 54-1762 (West)(2019).
 Legend Drug Donation.

 Allows for the transfer of legend drugs (drugs approved by the U.S. Food and Drug Administration) from a donor to a donation repository for donation to medically indigent patients.

-Recently proposed legislation No.
+Recently proposed No.

+legislation